libmapper/libmapper/doc/how_to_compile_and_run.md

 for a GUI example which brings up a single, mappable slider.
-Running multiple copies of `tkgui.py`, you can try mapping one to another to make sure libmapper is functional.
+Running multiple copies of `tkgui.py`, you can try mapping one to another to make sure libmpr is functional.

 Similarly, the Java bindings may be tested by `cd`'ing to the `jni` folder and running `test` with the correct class and library paths:

     cd jni
-    java -cp libmapper.jar -Djava.libraries.path=.libs test
+    java -cp libmpr.jar -Djava.libraries.path=.libs test

 Cross-compiling for Windows under Linux
 ---------------------------------------

-Since libmapper was developed on Unix-like systems (Linux and Apple's OS X), building libmapper uses GNU command-line tools.
+Since libmpr was developed on Unix-like systems (Linux and Apple's OS X), building libmpr uses GNU command-line tools.
 However, it is possible to build it for the Microsoft Windows operating system using the MingW cross-compiler under Linux, or by using MingW from Windows.

-Please see the file `windows.md` for instructions on how to set up your MingW environment and extra dependencies before compiling libmapper.
+Please see the file `windows.md` for instructions on how to set up your MingW environment and extra dependencies before compiling libmpr.

-Briefly, the secret sauce for compiling liblo and libmapper for Windows under an Ubuntu Linux environment is to install the `gcc-mingw32` package, and then provide the following arguments to `configure`:
+Briefly, the secret sauce for compiling liblo and libmpr for Windows under an Ubuntu Linux environment is to install the `gcc-mingw32` package, and then provide the following arguments to `configure`: